YangHU0724/YangHu_PersonalWebpage.github.io/_pages/home.md

 My primary research interests are in modeling water on a large scale.
 Currently, I am working on observing Canadian lakes using the SWOT satellite.
 Previously, I have been working on data assimilation into hydrodynamic modeling using satellite altimetry data.
 I am also involved in developing [CaMa-Flood]("https://github.com/global-hydrodynamics/CaMa-Flood_v4") hydrodynamic model for a better representation of global fresh water.

 ## Recent Updates
+### 8 Jan, 2024
+A data description paper was published in Earth System Science Data, [AltiMaP: altimetry mapping procedure for hydrography data](https://doi.org/10.5194/essd-16-75-2024).
+In this study, we developed an automated method to allocate satellite altimetry data on rivers to global hydrodynamic models.

 ### 5 July, 2023
 A co-authored data description paper was published in Earth System Science Data, [Res-CN (Reservoir dataset in China): hydrometeorological time series and landscape attributes across 3254 Chinese reservoirs
 ](https://doi.org/10.5194/essd-15-2781-2023).
-In this study, we develop the first database of consist of reservoir-catchment characteristics for 3254 Chinese reservoirs.
+In this study, we develop the first database consisting of reservoir-catchment characteristics for 3254 Chinese reservoirs.

 ### 7 Feb, 2023
 A co-authored letter was published in Environmental Research Letters, [Increased floodplain inundation in the Amazon since 1980](https://doi.org/10.1088/1748-9326/acb9a7), led by [Ayan Santos Fleischmann](https://www.ufrgs.br/lsh/team/phd-students/ayan-santos-fleischmann/).
 This study found that the annual maximum flood in Amazon increased by 23% from 1980.